mindset-dojo/mindset-dojo.github.io/_posts/2025-07-26-blue-belt-reflection.md

 At the same time, I’ve learned to better integrate others into the dialogue using Collaborator energy.

-A key moment came while working on the Mindset Dojo website alongside the Sensei.
+A key moment came while working on the Mindset Dojo site alongside the Sensei.
 I practiced servant leadership by consciously following his lead — recognizing his deeper experience in software engineering and with the program itself.

 Instead of trying to control the direction, I stepped back, supported his vision, and worked to amplify it.
 That shift allowed us to build momentum as a team and reminded me that leading sometimes means knowing when to follow.